Last Updated: November 4, 2024

 Personal Life and Philanthropy

 Jones has been involved in many philanthropic pursuits.
 These have included advocating for Peace First, a nonprofit that teaches children to nonviolently resolve conflicts; participating in various Stand Up to Cancer events; and doing fundraising for St. Jude Children's Research Hospital and New York's Lower Eastside Girls Club.
-Jones has also visited a Syrian refugee camp in Lebanon, and documented her experience in both writing and on film for Vanity Fair and rescue.org, respectively.
+Jones has also visited a Syrian refugee camp in Lebanon and documented her experience in both writing and on film for Vanity Fair and rescue.org, respectively.

 Real Estate

-In December 2016, Rashida paid $3.6 million for a home in the town of Ojai, California roughly 1.5 hours away from Los Angeles.
-The 3,500 square-foot house sits on 40 acres.
+In October 2007, Rashida paid $1.24 million for a home in West Hollywood, California.
+In December 2016, Rashida paid $3.6 million for a home in the town of Ojai, California, roughly 1.5 hours away from Los Angeles.
+More than 6,500 square feet of living space over multiple structures set on 40 acres.
+She sold this property in November 2022 for $4 million.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.